godot-rust/gdnative-book/src/gdnative/intro/setup.md

 cargo -V
 ```

-### Windows
+## Windows

 When working on Windows, it's also necessary to install the [Visual Studio Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/), or the full Visual Studio (*not* Visual Studio Code).
 More details can be found on [Working with Rust on Windows](https://github.com/rust-lang/rustup#working-with-rust-on-windows).
+Note that LLVM is also required on top of those dependencies to build your godot-rust project, see the next section for more information.

 ## LLVM